mattermost/docs/source/install/troubleshooting.md

 ###### `Please check connection, Mattermost unreachable.
 If issue persists, ask administrator to check WebSocket port.`
 - Message appears in blue bar on team site.
-- There are several part of Mattermost that need to connect to the Mattermost server using web sockets and this indicates at least one of those websocket connections is misconfigured.
+- There are several parts of Mattermost that need to connect to the Mattermost server using web sockets and this indicates at least one of those websocket connections is misconfigured.
 - The most likely cause is a proxy being misconfigured, and possibly stripping headers off of communications.
 - **Solution:** Check that [your websocket port is properly configured](prod-ubuntu.md#set-up-nginx-server).